JawaMGL/MH/mh-ui/README.md

+#Frontend
-# Frontend of Technical assessment using React
+Technical assessment - using React